JohnsProject/Joo/README.md

 ```

-The `include` keyword allows to add code from other `.joo` files in the same directory or subdirectories using their name.
+The `include` keyword allows to add library code from `.jlib` files in the same directory or subdirectories using their name.
 The compiler just adds the code of the file to the end of the code in the current file.

 ```
-include MyLibrary.joo
+include MyLibrary
-include Directory/MyLibrary.joo
+include Directory/MyLibrary
 ```

 Every code, except for variable and constant declarations and includes, needs to be inside a `function`, at the moment the first function in the code is the one the virtual machine calls to start executing.
 Functions can have up to 6 parameters.